🌸

 Turmeric: Potent spice may reduce inflammation and blood glucose levels, increase blood flow to the brain, and help prevent Alzheimer’s.

-Tea: White, green, oolong, and black tea are rich in antioxidants.
+Tea: White, green and black tea are rich in antioxidants.
 Has been linked to improved cognitive function and reduced Alzheimer’s risk.

 Alcohol: 3rd leading preventable cause of death in the U.S. Excess consumption causes liver disease, cancer, ulcers, and osteoporosis.